History of the Jews in Algeria: French Algeria

-In 1830, the Jewish population of Algeria was estimated at around 26.000 mostly congregated in the coastal area.
+In 1830, the Jewish population of Algeria was estimated at 26,000 mostly congregated in the coastal area.
 As a frontier population, natural intermediaries between Europeans and Muslims and fluent in Arabic, Jews were recruited as a priority to accompany French troops in the operations of conquest.
 Some Algerian Jews aided in the conquest, serving as interpreters or suppliers.
 However sympathetic some Algerian Jews were to the conqueror, the first priority was to subjugate the ‘indigenous’ populations.
 In this respect, the Jews were no exception.

 Although Ottoman subjection had been abolished with the conquest and annexation by France, they did not enjoy the rights of French citizens because they had a specific personal legal status of religious origin.
 Until the decree of 1870, the legal status of the Jews of Algeria was hardly different from that of Muslims.
-The Act of Capitulation of 5 July 1830 guaranteed the ‘inhabitants of Algeria’, whether Muslims or Jews, freedom of worship and respect for their religious traditions.
+The Act of Capitulation of 5 July 1830 guaranteed the "inhabitants of Algeria", whether Muslims or Jews, freedom of worship and respect for their religious traditions.
 In other words, Algerian Jews remained subject to the jurisdiction of the rabbis, in accordance with Mosaic law.
 More specifically, the natives of Algeria had the status of French citizens by virtue of the general principles of international law applied to cases of annexation.
-However, to avoid any confusion and for fear of giving too much weight and rights to this status, the ruling specifies that the natives do not enjoy the rights of French citizens due to the maintenance of their own laws (respect for religion recognised since 1830): ‘While not being a French citizen, the Muslim or Jewish native is French’.
+However, to avoid any confusion and for fear of giving too much weight and rights to this status, the ruling specifies that the natives do not enjoy the rights of French citizens due to the maintenance of their own laws (respect for religion recognised since 1830): "While not being a French citizen, the Muslim or Jewish native is French".

 By 1841, the Jewish batei din "religious courts" were placed under French jurisdiction, linked to the Israelite Central Consistory of France.
 Regional Algerian courts or consistoires were put in place, operating under French oversight.